Lecture

 Time: 14:00-16:00

 What to expect: 23% of the energy generated globally is lost through friction and wear.
-A large proportion of this is in classic machine elements such as gears, roller bearings and seals, which are installed almost everywhere something turns or moves.
+A large proportion of this is in classic machine elements such as gears, roller bearings and seals, which are installed almost everywhere that something turns or moves.
 As part of the lab tour, you can experience live where current research projects are working to significantly increase the energy efficiency and sustainability of these machine elements.

 Suitable for: anyone with an interest in mechanical engineering, mechanical engineering with business studies and industrial engineering in the area of study of mechanical engineering